-The alternative to undertaking due diligence would be to ask for a full warranty that the transferring website does not infringe another's IPR and an indemnity in the event there is a claim against us.
-However from our experience negotiating with other institutions we have found provisions such as this even more problematic.
+The alternative for doing due diligence would be to ask for a full warranty that the transferring website does not infringe another's IPR and an indemnity in the event there is a claim against us.
+However from our discussions so far and experience negotiating with other institutions we have found provisions such as this even more problematic.
 Most institutions simply will not give that type of warranty and indemnity.

-All this is enshrined in a formal licence agreement with the hosting organisation for ReStore - currently the University of Southampton.
+All this is enshrined in a formal licence agreement with the University of Southampton as hosting organisation for ReStore.
 This is a formal legal document and it is extremely rare that an individual researcher would have the authority to sign such an agreement on behalf of their institution.
 Normally this needs to be done by or at the very least approved by the depositing University's research office, intellectual property office or legal department.
-The licence seeks to record the IPR status of the resource, including the members of the authorship team and any IPR policies under which it was created; the efforts made to seek permission to include any third party materials, for example software used or photographs reproduced, etc.
+The licence seeks to record the IPR status of the resource, including the members of the authorship team and any IPR policies under which it was created; the efforts made to seek permission to include any third party materials, for example software used or photographs reproduced, etc. Essentially, the licence records the efforts undertaken to observe the principles of the guidance provided here and aims to reassure the University of Southampton, who will be the new hosts, that appropriate care has been taken.